MicrosoftDocs/powerbi-docs/powerbi-docs/designer/service-upgrade-workspaces.md

 ## Known issues

-There are several known issue that you many encounter:
+There are several known issues that you may encounter:
 - After upgrading users may see a "Failure to load model" warning dialog.
 This message is shown erroneously and can be ignored.
-- After upgrading some workspace names are different than than before upgrade.
+- After upgrading some workspace names are different than before upgrade.
 When this occurs, the workspace name is either reverted to a previous name for the workspace or the workspace name become blank.
 To resolve this issue, rename the workspace to the desired name.
 - After upgrading a workspace that had an installed content pack, you may see additional dashboards in the workspace which were not visible before the upgrade.
 This occurs in some cases where a content pack has not been updated recently.
 You can safely remove these dashboards.